Paul Atherton

 Paul Atherton (born 20 March 1968) is a London-based filmmaker.
 He produced and directed The Ballet of Change, a series of four short films that were projected onto London landmarks.
 His video-diary Our London Lives is in the permanent collection of the Museum of London.
+In April 2026, he was awarded the Freedom of the City of London.

 Early life

 Atherton was three months old when he was abandoned in a tent at a disused airport in Cardiff but placed with a white foster family shortly after.
 Atherton grew up in the village of Ystrad Mynach in South Wales.
 He left home at 15, when he spent time in children's homes, and at 16 set up home on his own against the wishes of Social Services and started work on a Youth Training Scheme in Howells (department store).
 He was appointed the Welsh Young Conservatives Press Officer later that year and focused on addressing the issues of homelessness with a programme working with Sixth Forms in schools in Cardiff.

 He is a graduate of Cardiff Business School.